thomsult/Linky-HASS/README.md

     linky.email: Your email
     ```

-3. Include the Linky resources in your Home Assistant resources.
+3. Copy the contents in your Home Assistant resources.

     ```yaml
     resources: